Back to the beginning

 It is often wrongly assumed that one must be a Past Master in the Craft before they can join Holy Royal Arch.
 This is not the case, and although certain offices within Royal Arch were restricted only to Past Masters, this is no longer the case either.

-The West Ham Abbey Chapter of Holy Royal Arch was consecrated in 1924 and has a long and fruitful history spanning 90 years, where brethren from various Lodges have come to complete their journey in pure and ancient masonry.
-We meet at the Ilford Conservative Club, Ilford on the following dates:
+The West Ham Abbey Chapter of Holy Royal Arch was consecrated in 1924 and has a long and fruitful history spanning nearly 100 years, where brethren from various Lodges have come to complete their journey in pure and ancient masonry.
+We meet at The Square at Upminster, RM14 1DF, on the following dates:

-If you are a Master Mason who has not yet capitalised on your right to be a member of the Holy Royal Arch, please feel free to contact our Scribe E., firstname.lastname@example.org for details on joining the West Ham Abbey Holy Royal Arch Chapter No. 2291.
+If you are a Master Mason who has not yet capitalised on your right to be a member of the Holy Royal Arch, please feel free to contact our Scribe E., firstname.lastname@example.org for details or click the link below and complete the short contact form.